Courses and Requirements

 Project based introduction to comparative evolutionary techniques using molecular sequences.
 Students will learn to produce robust molecular phylogenies, edit and align genetic sequences, select and apply best-fit models of molecular evolution, carry out phylogenetic analyses, interpret phylogenetic tree topologies, and determine timing of divergence using fossil calibrated phylogenies.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 101 and 102, or 115, or consent of instructor.
 Two ninety-minute workshops per week.
 Maximum enrollment, 12.
 Coppard.

 The primary focus of this course is on the physiological and chemical basis of behavior from a systems perspective.
 Topics include analysis of sensory and motor systems; motivated behaviors; stress, anxiety and mental illness; and learning and memory.
 Laboratory exercises introduce students to the anatomy and physiology of the mammalian central nervous system and to some of the principal techniques used in systems and behavioral neuroscience.
 Three hours of class and three hours of laboratory.
-(Oral Presentations.)
 Prerequisite, 204 or 205 or Biology 101 and 102, or Biology 115.
+Does not count toward the lab requirement in Psychology.
 (Same as Psychology 330 and Neuroscience 330.)
-Maximum enrollment, 18.
+Maximum enrollment, 20.
 Robinson.

 Fundamentals of vertebrate physiology, emphasizing the functional and homeostatic controls that regulate nerve and muscle tissue, and the cardiovascular, respiratory, renal and endocrine systems.
 Three hours of class and three hours of laboratory.
 (Writing-intensive.)
-Prerequisite, 101 and 102, or 115, junior standing or consent of instructor.
+Prerequisite, 101 and 102, or 115 plus one other biology course or consent of instructor.
 Maximum enrollment, 20.
 Downs.

 The physiology of flowering plants.
 Includes plant growth and development, photosynthesis, mineral nutrition, water relations and stress physiology.
 Three hours of class and three hours of laboratory.
 Prerequisite, 101 and 102, or 115, or consent of instructor.